zelgunt/lived-experience-site/Updating-this-site.md

 ### Include a gallery.

-See the frontmatter of this post for a demo, then include `{% include gallery %}` in the post.
+See the frontmatter of this post for a demo, then include `{% raw %}{% include gallery %}{% endraw %}` in the post.

+{% include gallery %}

 ### Audio player

-To include an audio file use `{% audio audio_file_name %}` in the post/page.
+To include an audio file use `{% raw %}{% audio audio_file_name %}{% endraw %}` in the post/page.
 If an extension is specified, only that format will be linked.
 Otherwise it's assumed that you have multiple formats from mp3, wav, ogg, and oga available and any that exist in media/audio with the same base filename will be included in the tag's sources.

-For example, if the tag is `{% audio sys078 %}` and the `/media/audio/` directory contains `sys078.mp3` and `sys078.ogg`, then an HTML5 audio tag with sources for both formats will be created.
+For example, if the tag is `{% raw %}{% audio sys078 %}{% endraw %}` and the `/media/audio/` directory contains `sys078.mp3` and `sys078.ogg`, then an HTML5 audio tag with sources for both formats will be created.

-Using subdirectories is fine, in which case the tag would look like `{% audio subdir/file %}`.
+Using subdirectories is fine, in which case the tag would look like `{% raw %}{% audio subdir/file %}{% endraw %}`.

 Add a title after the filename, and optionally include `download=true` to include a download link.

+This:

+{% raw %}
+    {% audio sys078 Systematic Episode 78 download=true %}
+{% endraw %}

+Generates this:

 {% audio sys078 Systematic Episode 78 download=true %}

 ### Images